 This recipe was inspired by the delightful Rachel Allen, who I believe created or at least propagated this simple method of making a brownie-like dessert.
 When I complimented her on her recipe, she recommended I didn’t bake them for any school fairs, because she had been knocked back due to the presence of peanuts in the past.
 Fair advice.
 Still, these are great to make in a hurry.

 This version is a little different to hers, of course.
 After much experimentation, I found peanut butter works so much better with dark chocolate than white.
 You should ideally use crunchy peanut butter, but also add some extra peanuts too.
 Try to get the unsalted variety, though salted ones that have been washed and dried will be fine.

-WATCH James show you how to make his delicious brownies in our video tutorial.
-See the recipe below.
+Watch James show you how to make his delicious brownies in our video tutorial: